kashifimteyaza/LLM-Mixers/README.md

 # Here are some useful tools that you may find useful

-This is a simple LangChain-based LLM chatbot that can interact with your PDF or text file.
+This simple LangChain-based LLM chatbot can interact with your PDF or text file.
+Run this file on Google Colab, you also need API keys.